bxyb214/book/README.md

 - elasticsearch 1.0+ for full text searching
 - Redis for backgound jobs
 - memcached for cache
-- postfix or other email service(through SMTP) for sending system email
+- postfix(through SMTP) for sending system email

 The best deploy environment is Ubuntu 14.04 LTS, require at least 1G memory.